TheLongplayerTrust/longplayer-python/RASPBERRYPI.md

-# Installation instructions for a Raspberry Pi Listening Post
+# Installation instructions for a Longplayer Raspberry Pi Listening Post

-This guide includes information on setting up a Raspberry Pi Longplayer listening post.
-You will need a good working understanding of the command line and general Pi/Linux configuration.
+This is a guide to setting up a [Longplayer](https://longplayer.org/) Listening Post on a [Raspberry Pi](https://www.raspberrypi.com/) single-board computer.
+You will need a good working understanding of the command line and general familiarity with Linux and Raspberry Pi concepts.

-Clock synchronisation can either be done via the internet (using NTP, either by ethernet or Wi-Fi), or via a GPS board with an integrated real-time clock.
-The latter option enables accurate time-sync in offline situations.
+The Longplayer algorithm depends on having an accurate system clock.
+Clock synchronisation is normally achieved using Network Time Protocol (NTP) via internet time servers, which is installed by default with Raspberry Pi OS.
+For situations in which the Listening Post may have no internet connection, clock synchronisation can alternatively be achieved via a GPS board with an integrated real-time clock, via the atomic clocks on GNSS satellite networks.

+This guide includes information on both approaches to clock sync.
 It also includes support for an optional OLED status display.

 ![Longplayer Raspberry Pi Listening Post](https://github.com/user-attachments/assets/4211b93c-abd3-4850-aa35-382d02981bd9)